Spoiler alert: not available out of the box

 <xsl:variable name="escaped">

-<!-- @see http://stackoverflow.com/a/10528912/253468 -->
+<!-- @see https://stackoverflow.com/a/10528912/253468 -->

 <xsl:call-template name="string-replace-all">